A woman uses her digital wallet to make a purchase at a clothing boutique.

 What is a bank overdraft?

-An overdraft is most often associated with a bank or credit union checking account or debit card.
-If you write a check for more than you have in the account, a bank will normally return the check for insufficient funds (commonly called bouncing a check).
+An overdraft is associated with a checking account or debit card at a bank or credit union.
+If you write a check for more than you have in the account, a bank will normally return the check for insufficient funds (widely known as bouncing a check).

-If you have overdraft services and your account balance dips below zero, the bank can extend temporary credit for the shortfall and pay the check or debit card charge.
-An overdraft transaction usually incurs a fee (overdraft fees average around $35 and could be charged each day you are overdrawn according to the FDIC).
+If you’ve signed up for overdraft protection, the bank might extend temporary credit for the shortfall and pay the transaction.
+According to the FDIC, overdraft services usually incur a fee for each transaction.
+Overdraft fees average around $35 and could be charged each day you are overdrawn.

 What happens when you go over your credit card limit?